jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ### Playing by ear

-The most important skill for learning to play an instrument is "using your ears".
+The most important skill for learning a musical instrument is "using your ears".
 This means listening, essentially, though "tuning" might be more precise.
 Listening, making adjustments, and listening again,